ganbarodigital/php-http-status/docs/usage.md

 * simply instantiate new value objects for known HTTP status codes, and/or
 * use the traits in the `StatusProviders` namespace to add a `getHttpStatus()` method to your own value objects, entities and exceptions
+* implement one of the `HttpException` interfaces to allow code to catch whole classes of exception quickly and easily

 ## Using The Predefined Value Objects